Classic Controller

 The Classic Controller (クラシックコントローラ, Kurashikku Kontorōra) is a game controller produced by Nintendo for the Wii home video game console.
 While it later featured some compatibility with the Wii U console, the controller was ultimately succeeded by the Wii U Pro Controller.
 In April 2014, Nintendo discontinued production of both the Classic Controller and Classic Controller Pro.

+The Classic Controller is also compatible with the NES Classic Edition and Super NES Classic Edition.

 History

 When the Wii Remote was first revealed in September 2005, Nintendo announced a controller "shell" which resembled a traditional game controller, often referred to as a "classic-style expansion controller."
 As described at the time, the Wii Remote would fit inside the shell, allowing gamers to play games using a traditional-style gamepad, while allowing use of the remote's motion sensing capability.
 According to Satoru Iwata, it would be meant for playing "the existing games, Virtual Console games, and multi-platform games."
 Early demos of the Wii's capabilities, showed two players competing in what appears to be Wii Sports with one player using a Classic Controller and another using two Wii Remotes, though this cross functionality was dropped.

 During E3 2006, Nintendo introduced the Classic Controller (model number RVL-005), which, rather than housing the remote, instead plugs into it via a cord, in a similar fashion as the Nunchuk.
 It contains two analog sticks and two extra shoulder buttons: the ZL and ZR buttons.
 The overall configuration is similar to that of other major seventh generation console gamepads.

 In November 2007, Nintendo listed a special Super Famicom Classic Controller as one of the choices for the free gift for 2007 Japanese Club Nintendo platinum members.
 In 2010, a similar SNES Classic Controller was made available on Europe's and Australia's Club Nintendo service.

 The Wii U Pro Controller has been developed for the Wii U console, the Wii console's successor.
 Despite the visual similarities, it is incompatible with the Classic Controller; however, instead of or in addition to the Pro Controller, some Wii U games are compatible with the Classic Controller, especially games with flexible control schemes such as Mario Kart 8 and Super Smash Bros. for Wii U. While no Wii games are compatible with the Wii U Pro Controller because the Wii is a prior-generation system, successful efforts have been made to make the controller work on a Wii via homebrew.